-You don’t actually need to use a mini toggle switch; there are many types of switches and buttons that you can use if you are creative and handy.
+You don’t actually need to use a mini-toggle switch; there are many types of switches and buttons that you can use if you are creative and handy.
 They will all be wired the same way.
-The mini toggle is chosen because it can be installed by most people and it doesn’t change the appearance of the guitar very much.
+We chose the mini-toggle switch because it can be installed by most people and doesn’t change the appearance of the guitar too much.

-If you decided to use a Push/Pull pot then it is a slightly more difficult process, but only because you need to remove a tone pot and install the Push/Pull pot.
+If you decided to use a Push/Pull pot, then it’s a slightly more difficult process, but only because you need to remove a tone pot and install the Push/Pull pot.
 The Push/Pull pot is just a DPDT switch built into a standard pot (the Tone control) so you will solder the wires the same way that they were.
-You will also solder the two wires from the switch part of the Push/Pull pot to the five-way switch the same way we do with the Mini Toggle switch.
+You will also solder the two wires from the switch part of the Push/Pull pot to the five-way switch the same way we do with the Mini-Toggle switch.
 Look at the Push/Pull pot in the diagram (Fig 3) to see where to solder the wires.
 I replaced Tone 2 with the Push/Pull pot.

-That was everything that you needed to do to complete the seven-sound Strat modification.
+That’s everything you need to know!
 You should now be able to enjoy your new tones.
-You have taken an already incredibly versatile instrument and made it even more so.
+You have taken an already incredibly versatile instrument and given it even more possibilities.